semantic-art/whm-assistant/README.md

 Installation
 ------------

+Goto http://semanticart.com.au/whm-assistant/ to register an account as you will need these account details to authorise the installation.

 Download and place folder on server (apache & php5+).
 To access admin goto /admin eg semanticart.com.au/whm-assistant/admin

 Adding a website